 - In addition, its highly distinctive appearance has earned the astounding animal the nickname of the sea cow.

-The primary threats to their existence, not surprisingly, are climate change and human activities.
+- Finally, the primary threats to its existence, not surprisingly, continue to be climate change and human activities.

-As the species name implies, the West Indian Manatee is primarily, though not wholly, endemic to the West Indies.
-Their full range extends from the east coast of the United States to the northeastern tip of South America.
+Firstly, as the species name implies, the West Indian Manatee is primarily, though not wholly, endemic to the West Indies.
+In addition, its full range extends from the east coast of the United States to the northeastern tip of South America.

-They live almost exclusively in shallow coastal areas but are highly adaptable, and could even enter shallow rivers and estuaries as well.
+Also, the species lives almost exclusively in shallow coastal areas but remains highly adaptable, and sometimes even enters shallow rivers and estuaries as well.

-The manatees are generally solitary creatures, grouping together only for mating.
-They are primarily herbivorous, but will occasionally feed on fish and small invertebrates.
+Individuals generally live as solitary creatures, grouping together only for mating.
+It has a primarily herbivorous diet, but will occasionally feed on fish and small invertebrates.